apache/mxnet/contrib/clojure-package/examples/bert/README.md

 This was based off of the great tutorial for in Gluon-NLP [https://gluon-nlp.mxnet.io/examples/sentence_embedding/bert.html](https://gluon-nlp.mxnet.io/examples/sentence_embedding/bert.html).

-We use the pre-trained BERT model that was exported from GluonNLP via the scripts/bert/staticbert/static_export_base.py.
-For convience, the model has been downloaded for you by running the get_bert_data.sh file in the root directory of this example.
+We use the pre-trained BERT model that was exported from GluonNLP via the `scripts/bert/staticbert/static_export_base.py` running `python static_export_base.py --seq_length 128`.
+For convenience, the model has been downloaded for you by running the get_bert_data.sh file in the root directory of this example.

 It will fine tune the base bert model for use in a classification task for 3 epochs.